mcstitzer/maize_v4_TE_annotation/tir/detectMITE/README.md

 I have run [detectMITE](https://www.nature.com/articles/srep19688) ([download](https://sourceforge.net/projects/detectmite/files/)) elsewhere because setting up the matlab dependencies is hard.

+- to run detectMITE, you need [cd-hit](http://weizhongli-lab.org/cd-hit/).
+I had trouble with the version I compiled myself, so used the binary [v4.6.7](https://github.com/weizhongli/cdhit/releases/tag/V4.6.7)

+- `submit_matlab_detectMITE.sh` runs detectMITE

+#### Then to postprocess detectMITE output

 1. ```assign_detectMITE.py``` to put Wicker et al. (2007) superfamily designations on each TE, based on TSD length and TIR sequence (only for distinguishing CACTA and PIF/Harbinger which each have a 3bp TSD).

 	- ```python assign_detectMITE.py B73V4.both_pseudo_AND_unplaced.miteSet.fasta B73V4.both_pseudo_AND_unplaced.miteSet.sup.gff3 > B73V4.both_pseudo_AND_unplaced.miteSet.sup.fa```